YAGoOaR/PianoTrainingApp/README.md

 ![Early gameplay video](https://github.com/YAGoOaR/Images/blob/main/PianoTrainingApp/demo.gif)

 This program is designed for use specifically with CASIO LK-S250 synthesizer.
 It can read MIDI files and guide the user to correctly play it on a piano.
-It supports learning with piano key lighting, falling notes on screen and sheet music (planned feature).
+It supports learning with piano key lighting, falling notes on screen and sheet music.
-Now the development is in process and the executable program will be placed in [Releases](https://github.com/YAGoOaR/PianoTrainingApp/releases) when ready.
+Now the development is in progress and the executable program will be placed in [Releases](https://github.com/YAGoOaR/PianoTrainingApp/releases) when ready.

 ## Description